Logia: Papias of Hierapolis

 Papias of Hierapolis composed around AD 100 a work, now lost, entitled Exegesis of the Dominical Logia, which Eusebius quotes as an authority on the origins of the Gospels of Mark and Matthew.

 On Mark, Papias cites John the Elder:

 The Elder used to say: Mark, in his capacity as Peter’s interpreter, wrote down accurately as many things as he recalled from memory—though not in an ordered form—of the things either said or done by the Lord.
 For he neither heard the Lord nor accompanied him, but later, as I said, Peter, who used to give his teachings in the form of chreiai, but had no intention of providing an ordered arrangement of the logia of the Lord.
 Consequently Mark did nothing wrong when he wrote down some individual items just as he related them from memory.
 For he made it his one concern not to omit anything he had heard or to falsify anything.

 And the brief excerpt regarding Matthew says:

-Therefore Matthew put the logia in an ordered arrangement in the Hebrew language, but each person interpreted them as best he could.
+Therefore Matthew put the logia in an ordered arrangement in the Hebrew dialect, but each person interpreted them as best he could.

 So, Papias uses logia in his title and once in regard to each Gospel.
 Eusebius, who had the complete text before him, understood Papias in these passages as referring to the canonical Gospels.

 In the 19th century, however, scholars began to question whether this tradition actually refers to those texts, especially in the case of what Papias ascribes to Matthew.
 In 1832, Schleiermacher, believing Papias to be writing before these Gospels were regarded as inspired Scripture and before the formation of any New Testament canon, argued that logia could not be understood in its usual sense but must rather be interpreted as utterances (Aussprüche), and that Papias was referring to collections of the sayings of Jesus.
 Soon afterwards, a new theory of the Synoptic problem emerged, the two-source hypothesis, positing that the double tradition in Matthew and Luke derived from a lost document containing mostly sayings of Jesus.
 Holtzmann's defense of this theory, which has dominated scholarship ever since, seized upon Schleiermacher's thesis and argued that Papias was attesting a Logienquelle (logia-source), which he designated Λ (lambda).
 When later scholars abandoned the evidence of Papias as an argument, this hypothetical source came to be more neutrally designated as Q (for Quelle), but the reinterpretation of the word logia already had firmly taken hold in scholarship.